gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

 - Episode 16
   - Gumption winds up 'borged
   - Maddy: "Well, if I didn't mind you were a goat, I'm not going to mind this." (first kiss)
+  - Commotion in the square and for a brief moment Maddy thought someone had seen them
+  - People pointing at the night sky as a light moves slowly against the stars
+  - It's the Makers' ship returning